 At the end of each class we take notes on the new material, please make sure to ask questions.
-Understanding this information is your homework and during the monthly assessment, you will be tested on it.
+Understanding this information is your homework and during the assessments, you will be tested on it.
 Every week, we post the class reviews HERE, and class summaries HERE (for members only)please watch and practice at home or during practica.

 FRIDAY & SATURDAY Practica